An official Gala on the occasion of the 100th anniversary of Poland regaining its independence, Perth

 Exhibitions prepared by the Institute of National Remembrance in Australia - a historical outline

 The Institute of National Remembrance participated in a project which in recent years has resulted in a large number of events popularizing the history of Poland in Australia.
-The project was initiated by Andrzej Nowak at the turn of 2011/2012, and in 2013 the Pilecki Project Committee, together with the Association of Political Prisoners in Australia, asked the Institute of National Remembrance for access to archival materials concerning Captain Witold Pilecki, which were later transformed into informational materials such as books and brochures by the Pilecki Project Committee.
+The project was initiated by Andrzej Nowak at the turn of 2011/2012, and in 2013 the Pilecki Projekt Committee, together with the Association of Political Prisoners in Australia, asked the Institute of National Remembrance for access to archival materials concerning Captain Witold Pilecki, which were later transformed into informational materials such as books and brochures by the Pilecki Project Committee.

 In 2014, the "Report X" exhibition was created based on the materials made available by the Archive of the IPN.
 The exhibition presents the figure of Captain Witold Pilecki, special attention being paid to the time he spent in the Auschwitz-Birkenau German concentration camp and the preparation of Report W. It also touches upon topics such as his arrest after the war by the Security Office, a violent investigation and murder by the communist authorities.
 Moreover, the exhibition is devoted to the Warsaw Uprising and the participation of Australian Edward Walter Smith in it.

 On 5 November 2017, the exhibition was shown in the in the "Kadimah" Jewish cultural center in Melbourne.
-The opening ceremony also included the presentation of the second, expanded and improved English-language edition of Report W translated by Ewa Hussein.
+The opening ceremony also included the presentation of the second, expanded and improved English-language edition of Report W translated by Ewa Hussain.

 The undertaking was carried out as part of the celebration of the 99th anniversary of Poland regaining its independence.
 The IPN delegation laid flowers at a monument in the form of a cross commemorating the victims of the Katyń Massacre.
 In the same place, the IPN’s Deputy President, Dr Mateusz Szpytma delivered a speech during which he emphasized that without sacrifice, often the sacrifice of one’s life, there is no freedom or independence - because freedom can often be measured in crosses, said Dr Szpytma.
 These crosses are frequently present in the history of Poland: they often mark the burial places of soldiers, but there are still places where those crosses are missing: for example, on the grave of a great hero, Captain Witold Pilecki, because those who opposed the independence of Poland feared him even after death and threw his body into a nameless pit.
 The freedom of Australia can also be measured in crosses.
 Yes - this peaceful and beautiful country has experienced great bloodshed during World War I and II and, like the Poles, inspired by Tadeusz Kosciuszko, was ready to fight for our freedom and yours.